Tutoring for Pastors

 • Worship Strategy to Stir Up Love & Good Deeds

 Would you like to experience the joy and fellowship that comes from doing church the way Jesus taught the apostles?
-Then come to one of our quarterly Atlanta pastors’ workshops to learn how!
+Then register for our personalized seminars for pastors.

 Growth Through Communion